check-spelling-sandbox/redpanda/docs/rfcs/20220209_limit_connections_rate.md

 connection_rate objects: the `kafka_max_connection_creation_rate` attribute must be recalculated.

 ### Metrics
-We should reprot about current rate on each shard
+We should report about current rate on each shard

 ## Impact